Meditation is not a vacation from yourself. It isn’t about self-improvement.

 It’s not a vacation from irritation but rather a process of unlearning the habitual patterns that drive our behaviors.

 You’ll find that when you sit in the stillness to meditate as a beginner, your mind really doesn’t want to let you rest.
 Instead, your mind wants to distract you into thinking about all of the things left on your “to do” list, the people you’re supposed to call, the groceries you forgot to buy - anything but allow you to be still.

 One of the biggest misconceptions about meditation is that we are supposed to stop thinking.
 It’s not wonder so many people abandon meditation after only a few attempts if that’s the case!

-Meditation is not about stopping your thoughts.
+Meditation is not a vacation from yourself.
+It is not about stopping your thoughts.
 That’s not possible.

 Meditation is about NOTICING your thoughts as thoughts and allowing them.

 There are several methods of meditation you could use to help settle your incessant internal dialog.
 Once you notice that you’re distracted by your thoughts, you could return to focus on your breath.
 Or you could use a mantra to guide yourself gently back to stillness, try visualizations or any other of a variety of other techniques.
 However, it’s not the technique that will make the difference to your success.

 It’s your ability to accept yourself just as you are right where you are, right here, right now, in this very moment.